microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/SearchResults/Dos.md

-- Announce the number of search results found.
+- Do announce the number of search results found.